mcgilldinglab/DENetwork/README.md

 # DENetwork
-Unveiling Regulatory and Signaling Networks Behind Differentially-Expressed Genes
+Unveiling regulatory and signaling networks behind differentially-expressed genes

   * [About](#about)
   * [Installation](#installation)